-Set forth below is a summary of the material provisions of the 2012 Plan, including number of authorized shares requested for approval and material features in the new Plan that differ from, or remain unchanged from, the amended 2002 Plan.
-The summary of the provisions below is qualified in its entirety by the full text of the 2012 Plan, a copy of which is included as Exhibit A in this proxy statement.
+Set forth below is a summary of the material provisions of the 2012 Stock Incentive Plan.
+The summary of the provisions below is qualified in its entirety by the full text of the 2012 Stock Incentive Plan.
+A copy of the 2012 Stock Incentive Plan as amended and restated by the proposed amendment is attached to this proxy statement as Appendix A.